California Forklift Accident Lawyers

 Product liability claims involve suing a manufacturer for placing a defective product in the marketplace.
 Industries that use heavy machinery, like forklifts, need to be able to rely on manufacturers to deliver quality equipment.
 If your accident was the result of faulty parts, you might have a legal right to pursue compensation against the manufacturer itself.

 A forklift accident attorney can help you build your case against the manufacturer.
-In order to win a product liability case:
+To build a product liability case:

-- An accident plaintiff must prove that the forklift or the parts that make up the machine were built by the manufacturer and that the issues existed before the forklift was sent to the market.
+- An accident plaintiff must prove that the manufacturer built the forklift or the parts that make up the machine, and that the issues existed before the forklift was sent to the market.

 - The plaintiff must prove that they purchased the forklift from the manufacturer.